jfnavarro/st_pipeline/README.md

 You can see a graphical more detailed description of the workflow in the documents workflow.pdf and workflow_extended.pdf

-The output will be a JSON file containing the aggregated transcripts (spot coordinates, gene and count) and a BED file containing the transcripts (Read name, coordinate, gene, etc..)
+The output will be a data frame file with the counts (genes as columns, spots as rows), a BED file containing the transcripts (Read name, coordinate, gene, etc..), and a JSON file with usefl stats.
-The ST pipeline will also output a log file and a stats file with useful information.
+The ST pipeline will also output a log file with useful information.

 **Installation**